Bookmark and Share Printer Friendly Team Member Info

 General Practice and Time Commitment Information

 As team sports go being part of the UCSB women's lacrosse program is not a big time commitment.
 Practices last 2 hours or less and most games are one day a week on a weekend, with some exceptions for tournaments and road trips.
 Weekends with no games are scheduled whenever possible to minimize the weekend commitments.
 The competitive season is January through April but the program has about six weeks of fall practice, called Fall Ball, for three days a week.
-Fall Ball is typically MWF.
 During the competitive season practices are Monday through Friday.
+Read more in the team attendance policy section and please plan accordingly.

 Players should schedule classes around practice.
 If you currently have class during practice then log into GOLD and look to change to another section.
 If you are unable to free your schedule for full participation at practice then contact head coach Paul Ramsey at paul.ramsey@essr.ucsb.edu or (805) 636-6772 for options.